yesodweb/yesod-cookbook/JSON-data-helpful-manipulations.md

 Some Functions for JSON in Yesod.

+# some functions 1

+##Disclaimer:
-#Disclaimer:  I use these functions inside the yesod scaffolding and am just trying to bring things out that were useful.
+I use these functions inside the yesod scaffolding and am just trying to bring things out that were useful.
 This isn't meant to be a compile-able example.

 ```haskell
 {-# LANGUAGE TupleSections, OverloadedStrings, QuasiQuotes, TemplateHaskell, TypeFamilies, RecordWildCards,
              MultiParamTypeClasses  #-}